16 Procrastination Examples Destroying Your Life

 Even though you know you should start now, you keep postponing.

 By putting off tasks, you miss the chance to manage your time better and feel less overwhelmed.
+Not to mention that meeting deadlines becomes much more difficult.

 Constantly checking emails and phone notifications